HunainSiddiqui/workwise/README.md

 # Seat Booking System

 This is a seat booking system that allows users to book and reset their seat reservations.
-The system includes a backend API built using Node.js, Express, and MongoDB.
+The system includes a backend API built using Node.js, Express, and PostgresSQL.
 The frontend allows users to book seats, view seat availability, and reset bookings.

 ### Features:
 - **User Authentication**: Users can log in using their email and password.